danielbodnar/awesome-stars/README.md

 ## deep-learning

+- [determined-ai/determined](https://github.com/determined-ai/determined) - Determined is an open-source machine learning platform that simplifies distributed training, hyperparameter tuning, experiment tracking, and resource management.
+Works with PyTorch and TensorFlow.
 - [hamelsmu/code_search](https://github.com/hamelsmu/code_search) - Code For Medium Article: "How To Create Natural Language Semantic Search for Arbitrary Objects With Deep Learning"
 - [uber/petastorm](https://github.com/uber/petastorm) - Petastorm library enables single machine or distributed training and evaluation of deep learning models from datasets in Apache Parquet format.
 It supports ML frameworks such as Tensorflow, Pytorch, a
 - [ml-tooling/ml-workspace](https://github.com/ml-tooling/ml-workspace) - 🛠 All-in-one web-based IDE specialized for machine learning and data science.